Cryptocurrencies such as Bitcoin operate outside of the traditional banking and financial system, are

 Cryptocurrencies are digital assets or currencies that utilize cryptography to make transactions more

-secure which allow individuals transfer funds, and pay for goods and services.
+secure which allow individuals to transfer funds, and pay for goods and services.
 Unlike traditional

 government-backed currencies, cryptocurrencies are not controlled or issued by any central bank or